Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 and a trail intersection.
 To the right is

-the short steep climb down to the base of Liles Falls, left is the short spur
+the short steep climb down to the base of Liles, left is a short spur

 trail to a parking spot on Erbie Campground Rd. |